This blog may contain affiliate links. Read our disclosure policy for more info.

-There is no reason to stay in Puerto Quijarro so make your way to the train station called Luis Salazar de la Vega Avenue to catch The Death Train.
-The Death Train’s schedule can change at a moments notice but when we were there the schedule was as follows:
+There is no reason to stay in Puerto Quijarro so make your way to the train station called Luis Salazar de la Vega Avenue to catch The Death Train to Santa Cruz.
+The Death Train’s schedule can change at a moment’s notice but when we were there the schedule was as follows:

-Expresso Oriental: Tuesdays and Thursdays and Sundays at 1 pm = $10 USD approx
+Expresso Oriental: Tuesdays and Thursdays and Sundays at 1 pm is approximately $10 USD.

-Ferrobus: Mondays and Wednesdays and Fridays at 6 pm = $35 USD
+Ferrobus: Mondays and Wednesdays and Fridays at 6 pm is approximately $35 USD.

-Tickets for The Death Train can be bought at the station (recommended in case the border takes longer and you miss the train) or online in advance at https://www.ticketsbolivia.com/travel-by-train/puerto_quijarro-santa_cruz.php
+Tickets for the Death Train can be bought at the station (recommended in case the border takes longer and you miss the train) or online in advance.

 For everything you could possibly need to know about The Death Train, check out our blog!

 There is another option if the train doesn’t sound enticing.
 Instead, you can take a bus that leaves at a similar time and costs around the same.
 This would mean you would travel from Brazil to Bolivia by bus only.
-You can search for buses on Bus Bud.
+You can search for buses on Busbud or Bookaway.

-If going from Brazil to Bolivia by land all sounds like too much effort, consider booking a flight instead.
-Use this link to browse the cheapest flights using our personal favorite flight search engine!
+If going from Brazil to Bolivia by land sounds like too much effort, consider booking a flight instead.
+You can browse the cheapest flights on Kiwi.com, our personal favorite flight search engine!

 6. Arrive in Santa Cruz!

 There are some lovely places to stay in Santa Cruz.
-You can browse all of the accommodation available in Santa Cruz online here!
+You can browse all of the accommodations available in Santa Cruz online here!

-Are you traveling more in Bolivia?
-Check out these other blogs we wrote:
+And if you’re traveling more in Bolivia check out these other blogs we’ve written: